-Known in Thai as mung-sa-wi-rat, it is practiced by most Thais from time to time, sometimes as a way to cleanse the body after a long period of feeling unwell, sometimes simply in order to improve one’s Karma.
-Thais of Chinese descent will often take things further, practicing something closer to veganism, and eating no animal products.
-This is known as gin jay.
-They also avoid eating plants such as onions and garlic, partly because the eating of these requires the plants to be uprooted and therefore killed.
+Known as mungsawirat in Thai, vegetarianism is practised by most Thais from time to time, sometimes as a way to cleanse the body after a long period of feeling unwell, sometimes simply in order to improve one’s Karma.
+Thais of Chinese descent will often take things further, practising gin jay – something closer to veganism.
+Here’s all about vegetarian food in Phuket.

 There are, of course, many, many vegetables to choose from.
-In general Thai people consume more fruit and vegetables than meat.
-When it comes to ingredients for Thai cuisine, the variety is also huge – soy sauces, soy bean paste, tofu, fresh chilli and chilli powder, garlic, lemon grass, coconut milk, mushrooms, galangal (or kha, a relative of ginger), coriander, red onions, kaffir lime and lemon grass.
+In general, Thai people consume more fruit and vegetables than meat.
+When it comes to ingredients for Thai cuisine, the variety is also huge – soy sauces, soybean paste, tofu, fresh chilli and chilli powder, garlic, lemongrass, coconut milk, mushrooms, galangal (or kha, a relative of ginger), coriander, red onions, kaffir lime, and so forth.

 Many of these ingredients are not only delicious but also have medicinal properties.
 Here are some examples:

-- Chilies are believed by many people to help normalise blood pressure and blood flow in the body.
-Chilies also contain significant amounts of magnesium.
+- Chillies are believed by many people to help normalise blood pressure and blood flow in the body.
+Chillies also contain significant amounts of magnesium.